 The Charity ensures that all money gifted to the Yorkshire Ambulance Service NHS Trust is spent in accordance with the donors' wishes.
-Unrestricted donations are disbursed by the Charitable Funds Committee in accordance with the powers delegated to them by the Trust Board (the Trustees), and in accordance with the Terms of Reference of the Charitable Funds Committee.
+Unrestricted donations are disbursed by the Charitable Funds Committee in accordance with the powers delegated to them by the YAS' Board of Directors [the Board] (the corporate Trustee), and in accordance with the Terms of Reference of the Charitable Funds Committee.
 Such funds are disbursed pursuant of staff welfare and on projects associated with the provision of Ambulance services.